Close Menu

 If an insurance settlement is inadequate, the next step is to file a formal car accident lawsuit.
 This begins with drafting a complaint that outlines the claims against the defendant.
 The complaint must be filed with the court and served to the other party involved in the accident.

 Once the lawsuit is filed, notifying the other driver’s insurance company is critical.
 Each state has specific rules for filing lawsuits and required legal documents.
+In Massachusetts, working with a knowledgeable car accident lawyer Boston ensures all procedural steps are correctly followed, helping to avoid costly delays or dismissals.
 This phase formally initiates the legal process, paving the way for litigation and potential trial.

 When an insurance settlement fails to provide fair compensation, filing a civil lawsuit becomes necessary.
 This step ensures your case is heard in court, where a judge or jury determines the appropriate compensation based on the evidence.